 MUSIC APPRECIATION DE - Juniors / Seniors - Elective - 1 credit

-THEATRE I / MUSICAL THEATRE- Freshmen / Sophomores / Juniors / Seniors - Elective - ½ credit each
+MUSICAL THEATRE- Freshmen / Sophomores / Juniors / Seniors - Elective - 1 credit each

 Musical Theatre is an exploration of American Musical Theatre.
 Students will study the work of the actor/singer/dancer and use their gained knowledge to develop as performers.
 Students will prepare and present as soloists as well as members of small groups and larger ensembles.
 Since this is a workshop course, students will prepare material for class presentation and critique.
 There will also be a focus on the audition process as well as musical theatre history and repertoire.
 Finally, the class will participate in a culminating showcase performance at the end of the year.

-VISUAL ART - Prerequisites: Art I- Sophomore/Juniors / Seniors - Elective - 1 credit
+VISUAL ART - Prerequisites: Art I and Art II- Juniors / Seniors - Elective - 1 credit

-This course is an introductory class in digital photography and digital art.
-Emphasis will be placed on the student exploring various compositional problems associated with digital design.
+This course is an introductory class in digital photography, digital art, and graphic design.
+Emphasis will be placed on the student exploring various compositional problems associated with digital and graphic design.
 Concepts ranging from "Rule of Thirds” to manipulating pictures/artworks with Adobe Creative Suite will be covered.
-The visual art course will build upon and further develop the skills learned in Art I. This course involves more freedom of choice in using a variety of art media, themes, and techniques to further develop creative expression.
+The visual art course will build upon and further develop the skills learned in Art I and Art II.
+This course involves more freedom of choice in using a variety of art media, themes, and techniques to further develop creative expression.
 Students exhibit their art in the Covington fall and spring community art nights.